 Yes, it is quite possible to unlock the majority of iPhones, even if they were originally locked when you got them.
 To be eligible for this, you shouldn’t be under contract with a cellphone company and must have paid off all your remaining installments on the device.

 You won’t be able to do the unlocking yourself, so you are to request the service from your phone company.

 The process is generally fairly easy and could either involve calling customer support or filling out an online form.
-However, each company carries it out in a different manner.
+However, each company carries it out differently.
 You can learn more about how to unlock your iPhone on the online page of your specific phone company.

-What Are the Disadvantages of an Unlocked iPhone?
+What Are the Disadvantages of a Chip-Unlocked iPhone?